acdaniel864/capstone/README.md

 Aaran Daniel<br>

 ## Executive Summary:<br>
-This project puts a fresh twist on a topic that is the interest of many a thirsty Data Scientist, wine.
-Over 50,000 wines are analysed in a analysis designed to shed light on what dictates the prices of consumer wine and help drinkers identify some delicious bargains.
-Combining datasets from two different websites, three seperate scrapes, it is hoped that the creation of a price predictive model more robust to unseen data is facilitated.<br>
+This project puts a fresh twist on a topic that is the interest of many a thirsty Data Scientist - wine.
+Over 50,000 wines are analysed in a attempt to shed light on what dictates the prices of consumer wine and help drinkers identify some delicious bargains.
+Combining datasets from two different websites and four seperate scrapes, it is hoped that the creation of a price predictive model more robust to unseen data is facilitated.<br>

-When identifying undervalued wines this project delves deeper than a basic comparison of rating and price.
-The end result will be a high-acccuracy price predictive model and an application designed, our very own digital sommerlier Casi.
+The end result is a high-acccuracy price predictive model and an application for wine valuation and learning: our very own digital sommerlier Casi.
 Casi comes in two parts: 1.
 A game of guess the wine price; 2.
-A wine valiation tool, helping a user decide if the wine they are interested in is priced sensibly.
+A wine valiation tool, helping a user decide if the wine they are interested in is priced sensibly or what to expect to pay for I wine they are interested in.
 Some revealing price predictive features and interesting insights are sprinkled in along the way.<br>

-A limitaiton of this project is that wine prices differ countries for many reasons such as taxes and transportation costs.
+A limitaiton of this project is that wine prices differ accross countries for many reasons, taxes and transportation costs etc. So prices might not be accurate for all users.
 The data also varies in age and therefore some prices might be slightly out dated.
 Lastly the valuation ability of our app is limited to the regions, producers and countries upon which the model was trained. <br>

 ## Problem Statement:<br>
-Too many wines out on the market how can a user know if they are getting good value for money?
+Too many wines out on the market, how can a user know if they are getting good value for money?
 How the wine in their hand compares to previous vintages or wines from the same region.
 This project looks to understand what features are most predictive of wine prices and in doing so identify opportunities to purchase great wines at bargain prices.<br>

 ## Primary Aim:<br>
 Using historical price data of wines develop a predictive model for prices and help consumers identify bargain wines.<br>